Best Women's Winter Boots of 2024/25

 A good pair of waterproof winter boots is essential cold-weather gear because when winter is in full swing, your feet are the first to know!

-We researched over 50 of the best women’s winter boots and narrowed down our top picks to be field-tested on ice and snow.
-We landed on eight of the best for most people, looking at warmth, comfort, fit, traction, waterproofness, and insulation.
+We've spent the past four years researching over 50 of the best women’s winter boots and field-testing the most promising models on ice and snow.
+We landed on nine of the best for most people, looking at warmth, comfort, fit, traction, waterproofness, and insulation.

 For everything winter throws at you, we’ve got you covered so you can spend more time doing what you love outdoors and less time indoors dreaming of spring.